 These are fields that display and describe the content of your collection items; each collection can have up to 10 unique generic fields

-- Using a book collection as an example, generic fields could include things like: title, author, description, etc.
+- Using a book collection as an example, generic fields could include things like: title, author, etc.

 -